The Gramm-Leach-Bliley Act & An Asset Search

 At 15 U.S.C. §6821, GLBA specifically protects personal information at U.S. financial institutions by outlawing pretexting.
 This means for example, that it is illegal to make false statements to a bank customer or a bank in order to access protected personal information.
 Submitting false documents to a bank, (to obtain the protected information), is also illegal pursuant to 15 U.S.C. § 6821.
 Soliciting a person to use false pretenses to access the protected information at a bank, is also prohibited.

 Violating GLBA is punishable pursuant to 15 U.S.C. § 6823 by a criminal fine or imprisonment of up to five years.
 In aggravated cases, fines may also be doubled and imprisonment can be for up to ten years.
 As NXIVM Corp. vs. Rick Ross, U.S. District Court, District of New Jersey, Index # 06-CV-01051 demonstrates, a GLBA violation can however, also be alleged in a civil court case.
-Although the NXIVM case was commenced as a trademark / copyright violation claim against Mr. Rick Ross, Mr. Ross filed a Verified Counterclaim alleging that NXVIM had illegally obtained his bank and other private information by hiring Mr. Juval Aviv of the Interfor private investigation firm.
+Although the NXIVM case was commenced as a trademark / copyright violation claim against Mr. Rick Ross, Mr. Ross filed a Verified Counterclaim essentially alleging that NXVIM could have illegally obtained his bank and other private information by hiring private investigator Juval Aviv and /or the Interfor private investigation firm.

 Copyright 2008 Fred L. Abrams